 What is in this leaflet

-This leaflet answers some common questions about Blooms The Chemist Irbesartan.
+This leaflet answers some common questions about irbesartan.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.